 To reveal anything more of Charley Varrick would be to spoil it completely, suffice to say that is a lean, tightly plotted, and entirely satisfying experience; acknowledged as a profound influence by Quentin Tarantino, and greatly enjoyed by yours truly.

 Of all the so called heritage acts still plying their trade, none seem more at home with the tag than Ray Davies.
-Whilst some of his peers would run a mile from such a musty sounding label (and indeed from their own ever present pasts); on the evidence of last night’s show, Ray Davies is a contented man, happy as a pig in the proverbial curating a travelling museum devoted to his lifetime’s observations on a peculiar brand of lost Englishness.
+Whilst some of his peers would run a mile from such a musty sounding label (although they’d be too slow to get very far); on the evidence of last night’s show Ray Davies is one contented man, happy as a pig in the proverbial curating a travelling museum devoted to his lifetime’s observations on a peculiar brand of lost Englishness.